Gadiguibou/gadiguibou.github.io/_notes/music-to-help-soothe-lonely-hearts.md

 <iframe src="https://open.spotify.com/embed/track/4PwWESSlTwzvw9B7bmtTLS" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-The honesty and sensitivity in Adrianne Lenker's voice is unsettling.
+The sensitivity in Adrianne Lenker's voice is unsettling.
 The lyrics also contribute to the beauty of the song:

 > And I don’t wanna talk about anything\\
 > I don’t wanna talk about anything\\